 My two sisters and myself and one strong, willing nephew who contributed brute strength, set aside one long Sunday afternoon to accomplish our goal of making the house user-friendly for the parents.
 Our actual deadline was Thursday, when my Dad was scheduled to come home, but we needed to finish the major work in one afternoon!

 Fortunately, there is one area of the house that includes an office, the family room, a small full bathroom, and a laundry — all on one level.
-The access to outside is nearly level so it seemed this was the best place for us to "retrofit" to accommodate my parents new needs.
+The access to outside is nearly level so it seemed this was the best place for us to “retrofit” to accommodate my parents new needs.
 This area can also be reached by a door from the garage but there are two steps up.
 For the moment, we have installed a pair of railings on either side of the steps and are thinking that we will probably install a ramp at a later date.
 The ramp will encroach on one of the bays for the two cars but, since they are not driving much, one car will suffice.
+Next time, the door will be fixed via a garage door repair service to help my parents use it more efficiently.
+Then, the garage floor coating will be updated so they don’t easily slip.

 My first thought was to renovate the bathroom — it’s a full bath, but the shower is tiny and difficult to manage even for a physically sound person.
 Luckily, it shares a partition wall with the laundry room and I found I could easily move the partition and steal some space to allow us to enlarge the shower to 3-by-5 feet — big enough for another person to assist with bathing.
 The long side will have a very minimal curb so that the wheelchair can roll right in — a simple shower curtain on a rod will be used to keep water from splashing out.
 The simplest way to outfit the shower is to use a handheld showerhead on a rod.
 The height of the showerhead can be adjusted and more importantly, the showerhead can be removed from the rod to be directed where needed.
 A continuous grab bar will run around the inside shower walls.
 Another grab bar will be positioned near the toilet.
 The vanity will be altered to allow a wheelchair to wheel in under the sink.
 These changes will be made in the near future.
+If you’re planning on replacing the plumbing fixtures, you may need professional plumbing services.

 Office Becomes Bedroom